RafidAnwar/DAP_dog_aging_project_webapp/README.md

 **Cognitive Dysfunction Prediction** — answer a short questionnaire about your dog and get an instant cognitive health score.
 If the result is borderline, a 6-month follow-up assessment is unlocked to track changes over time.

-**Disease Regression Analysis** — select any of 9 diseases (cancer, cardiac, kidney, etc.) and explore how diet, physical activity, behaviour, or environment statistically affects disease odds.
-Only significant results (p < 0.05) are shown, with plain-English recommendations.
+**Disease Regression Analysis** — select your dog breed and find out which disease is most common for your dog.
+Then select any of 9 diseases (cancer, cardiac, kidney, etc.) and explore how diet, physical activity, behaviour, or environment statistically affects disease odds and get personalized suggestions.

 ## Running the App